Littlemore Priory scandals: Atwater investigates, 1517

-On 17 June 1517 Littlemore Priory was visited by Dr Edmund Horde, a commissary of Bishop William Atwater of Lincoln, accompanied by the episcopal chancellor, Richard Roston.
+On 17 June 1517 Littlemore Priory was visited by Edmund Horde, a commissary of Bishop William Atwater of Lincoln, accompanied by the episcopal chancellor, Richard Roston.
 The reasons for his visit are unknown, although Eileen Power suggests that around this time, Atwater "had awakened to the moral condition of Littlemore".
 Horde's subsequent comperta, which were presented as findings of fact and were effectively accusations, were comprehensive.
 Firstly, he suggested the nuns had lied to him on their prioress's orders from the moment he arrived.
 They had told him all was well, "omnia bene", within Littlemore; he discovered this was not the case.
 Investigators such as Horde were expected to be thorough, "examining each member of the house, going into the minutest details, and taking great pains to arrive at the truth".

 Horde reported the prioress, Katherine Wells, had had an illegitimate daughter by Richard Hewes, a chaplain from Kent, who was probably responsible for the priory's sacraments.
 Thomson suggests this had clearly happened some years earlier, but had been either "concealed or deliberately overlooked by the authorities".
 The nuns said Hewes still visited two or three times a year and was due again in early August.
 While he was there, Hewes and Wells lived as a couple, and their child dwelt among the nuns.
 Horde wrote that Wells, intending her daughter to make a good marriage, had stolen Littlemore's "pannes, pottes, candilsticks, basynes, shetts, pellous [and] federe bedds" and other furniture from the common store for the girl's dowry.
 According to the bishop's records, although the nuns pleaded with Wells to give Hewes up, "she had answered that she would not do so for anybody, for she loved him and would love him".
 Clandestine sexual relationships were not the sole purview of the prioress; at least one other nun, probably Juliana Wynter, had also had a child by John Wikesley, a married Oxford scholar, two years previously.
 For their part, the nuns complained to Horde that Wells was a brutal disciplinarian; when they tried to broach the subject with her, she would have them put in the stocks.
 The historian Valerie G. Spears has suggested Wells was obsessed with discipline; on the one hand this was "self-defeating", and on the other encouraged by the nuns' servility.